bitcoin/bitcoin/share/certs/PrivateKeyNotes.md

 --

 Gavin is a single point of failure.
-He could be coerced to divulge the secret signing keys, allowing somebody to distribute a Credits-Qt.app or bitcredit-qt-setup.exe with a valid signature but containing a malicious binary.
+He could be coerced to divulge the secret signing keys, allowing somebody to distribute a Credits-Qt.app or credits-qt-setup.exe with a valid signature but containing a malicious binary.

 Or the machine Gavin uses to sign the binaries could be compromised, either remotely or